PennyLaneAI/pennylane-lightning/doc/lightning_tensor/device.rst

 .. code-block:: python

     import pennylane as qml
-    dev = qml.device("lightning.tensor", wires=2, maxBondDim=16)
+    dev = qml.device("lightning.tensor", wires=2)

 If the NVIDIA cuQuantum libraries are available, the above device will allow all operations to be performed on a CUDA capable GPU of generation SM 7.0 (Volta) and greater.

-The ``lightning.tensor`` device also directly supports quantum circuit gradients using the parameter-shift method.
+The ``lightning.tensor`` device also directly supports quantum circuit gradients using the ``parameter-shift`` method.
 This can be enabled at the PennyLane QNode level with:

 .. code-block:: python